 Although the number of young investors is growing, Investopedia reported that “advisors don’t often talk about how clients can have money conversations with their kids.
 Only 35% of advisors say they actively bring up the issue.”
-Parents may leave their children with assets and inheritance, but may not be advise them on how to manage those resources.
+Parents may leave their children with assets and inheritance, but may not have advised them on how to manage those resources.

-What can you do to connect with the children and grandchildren of your clients to assure them you are the right person to help them reach their financial goals?
-You can use your experience to ensure young investors have the tools they need to be financially successful.
+How will building client relationships with your client's children and grandchildren help you?
+What can you do to connect with them and assure them you are the right person to help them reach their financial goals?
+Read on to discover how you can use your experience to ensure young investors have the tools they need to be financially successful.

 Begin the Conversations Early On

 Ideally, you can begin communicating with your client’s children and grandchildren while still working directly with their parents.
 Creating these connections early on can build a lasting relationship with these young investors.
 Ask parents if and how they would like to involve their children in important planning decisions.

 Check in on your clients regularly.
 Creating that personal relationship with your clients will reflect positively with their heirs.
 This is an excellent opportunity to establish a relationship directly with your client's children, especially if one didn't exist yet.